DennisBayer/fuzzygit/README.md

 * `fuzzygit <functionName> [<args..>]`  - Invokes one of the functions, if an argument is passed.
   * E.g. `fuzzygit add` or `fuzzygit hash git show`.
+  * `--help` - Shows the help.
+* `add` - Shows a list of files which can be added to the staging area.
+* `cherry <branch name> [<git log option>...]` - Cherry picks the selected commits from the given branch and the HEAD.
+The first parameter _must_ be a branch name.
+* `flog [<git log option>...]` - Lists all items of the git tree and shows the log of the selected item.
+* `hash <command for hash>` - Shows the commit history and passes the hashes of the selected entries to the command which was given as an argument.
+  * E.g. to get detailed information about a commit use `hash git show`.
+* `log [<git log option>...]` - Shows the commit history and shows the log between the selected one and the HEAD.
+* `restore` - Show the list of files in the working area (aka modified files) and restores the version from the local repository.
-* `fg_switch [-r]` - Shows a list of branches and switches to the selected one.
+* `switch [-r]` - Shows a list of branches and switches to the selected one.
-  * By default only local branches are shown.
+  * By default, only local branches are shown.
 To get a list of remote branches, pass `-r` as an argument.
-* `fg_add` - Shows a list of files which can be added to the staging area.
-* `fg_unstage` - Shows the list of files which are in the staging area (aka added files) and puts them back into the working area.
+* `unstage` - Shows the list of files which are in the staging area (aka added files) and puts them back into the working area.
-* `fg_restore` - Show the list of files in the working area (aka modified files) and restores the version from the local repository.
-* `fg_log [<git log option>...]` - Shows the commit history and shows the log between the selected one and the HEAD.
-* `fg_flog [<git log option>...]` - Lists all items of the git tree and shows the log of the selected item.
-* `fg_hash <command for hash>` - Shows the commit history and passes the hashes of the selected entries to the command which was given as an argument.
-  * E.g. to get detailed information about a commit use `fg_hash git show`.
-* `fg_cherry <branch name> [<git log option>...]` - Cherry picks the selected commits from the given branch and the HEAD.
-The first parameter _must_ be a branch name.

 > `<git log option>` - By default `--stat` is passed to `git log`.
 To get a different preview, pass a custom flag, like `--oneline`.